dgerod/rtsx/README.md

 The toolset is inspired by Robotic Toolbox for MATLAB/Simulink by P.I.Corke [http://petercorke.com/Robotics_Toolbox.html] and share a similar set of core commands and functionality, though there are also differences in certain parts of the software.
 And it was created by Dr.Varodom Toochinda.

+To start using the toolset, enter: exec('startup_rtsx.sce',-1) at Scilab command prompt.

-The webpage of the toolbox is: http://controlsystemslab.com/rtsx
+The webpage of the toolbox is: [http://controlsystemslab.com/rtsx].
+The online help is available at [http://controlsystemslab.com/rtsx/online-help] and for PDF document go to subdirectory "/doc"